Quantum coherent dynamics of quasiclassical spacetimes

-\textit{Coherent State Postulate for Quasiclassical Geometries}---The assumption of macroscopic distinctness is valid in a regime where quantum fluctuations of the gravitational field can be neglected.
-The resulting basis of states is usually taken to be a set of high-amplitude gravitational coherent states peaked around a classical configuration of the metric $g_{ab}$, satisfying $\langle g_n | g_m \rangle \simeq \delta_{nm}$.
+In going from $\ket{h_n}$ to $\ket{\bar h_n}$, we may think of $\ket{\bar h_n}$ as a coherent state peaked about $h_n$.
 Treating quasiclassical geometries as coherent states follows directly from the quantization of general relativity, the first step being the imposition of the commutator between the canonical variables $\hat h_{ab}$ and $\hat \pi^{ab}$.
 It follows from the uncertainty principle that no state in the gravitational phase space can be arbitrarily localized.
 Hence, the relevant states describing classical geometries are coherent states, which minimize the uncertainty with equal variance in each quadrature over this phase space.
-After all, metric eigenstates that satisfy $\hat{h}_{ab}|h\rangle=h_{ab}|h\rangle$ possess maximal uncertainty in $\hat{\pi}^{ab}$ and thus disperse rapidly into a superposition of eigenstates \cite{PapadodimasRaju2016}.
-Coherent states have also been identified in Ref.\ \cite{Lifschytz1996} as those that approximate classical behaviour.
-These states correspond to spacetimes which are approximately solutions to Einstein's equations and are centered around a fixed classical background.
+Indeed, metric eigenstates that satisfy $\hat{h}_{ab}|h\rangle=h_{ab}|h\rangle$ possess maximal uncertainty in $\hat{\pi}^{ab}$ and thus disperse rapidly into a superposition of eigenstates \cite{PapadodimasRaju2016}.
 This differs from classical general relativity, in which a spacetime is uniquely characterized by $c$-numbers $(h_{ab},\pi^{ab})$.
-The intuition for associating quasiclassical geometries with coherent states carries over to a wide range of approaches---including quantum geometrodynamics \cite{Dasgupta_2006,DasguptaLQG1,Thiemann_2006Complexifier,Thomas_Thiemann_2001,T_Thiemann_2001_coherentII,T_Thiemann_2001_coherentIII}, loop quantum gravity and cosmology \cite{bojowaldPhysRevD.75.123512,Oriti_2012,Kiefer1990,corichiPhysRevD.84.044021,MartinDussaudCoherent}, spinfoams \cite{Engle_2008, bianchiPhysRevD.82.084035, bianchiPhysRevD.86.104040}, holography \cite{PapadodimasRaju2016}, and quantum spacetime approaches \cite{lombardoPhysRevD.108.126001,Aastrup2011,Lake_2019}.

 With this in mind, we propose the following modification to Eq.\ (\ref{eq3hamiltonian}),